jcleira/docker-devenv-nvidia-base/README.md

 ![Docker NVIDIA Logo](http://i.imgur.com/S8a7CUQ.jpg)

-This repository contains my pre-configured base development environment using NVIDIA Cuda, it's customized using my dotfiles.
+This repository contains a base development environment using NVIDIA Cuda, it is customized using my dotfiles.